-Each year, a large number of our incoming first-year students come to Eckerd undecided about an academic major.
-But eventually all students find their way into one of 40 majors offered at Eckerd, a major that matches their interests and passions.
+Each year, a large number of our first-year students come to Eckerd undecided about an academic major.
+But eventually all students find their way into one of 42 majors offered at Eckerd, a major that matches their interests and passions.

-We help each student find the area that speaks to his or her interests, and help students cultivate those interests over time.
+We help each student find the area that speaks to their interests, and help students cultivate those interests over time.